Toggle: English / Spanish

-- Slowly resume activity.
+- Rest during severe episodes.
+Slowly resume activity.
 You may need help walking when you lose your balance during attacks.

 - Avoid bright lights, TV, and reading during attacks.
 Rest during severe episodes, and slowly increase your activity.

-- Ask your health care provider about balance therapy.
+- Ask your provider about balance therapy.
 This may help once nausea and vomiting have passed.

 You should avoid the following for 1 week after symptoms disappear: